North Korea's May Have A Fully Developed Nuclear Program By 2018, South Korea warns.

 North Korea has been developing its nuclear capability at an unexpectedly fast pace, and a South Korean official warns that it may see its completion by next year.

 Cho Myoung Gyon, South Korea’s unification minister, told reporters in Seoul that North Korea is developing weapons at a “faster-than-expected pace.”
-Additionally, Cho stated that 2018 is an important year for North Korea as it marks that 70th anniversary of the country’s establishment, Yonhap News reports.
+Additionally, Cho stated that 2018 is an important year for North Korea, as it marks the 70th anniversary of the country’s establishment, Yonhap News reports.
 The unification ministry is part of the executive department that primarily promotes the reunification of both North and South Korea.

 It is believed that Pyongyang is working on around 25 to 60 nuclear weapons, one of which is a nuclear-tipped intercontinental ballistic missile that is capable of reaching mainland U.S.

-North Korea’s Supreme Leader, Kim Jong Un, conducted a record number of missile test in 2017.
-The most recent occurred in September 14, which flew over Japan and is said to be the most powerful nuclear test the regime has done.
+North Korea’s supreme leader, Kim Jong Un, conducted a record number of missile test in 2017.
+The most recent occurred on September 14, which flew over Japan and is said to be the most powerful nuclear test the regime has done.

-The country threatened to conduct another nuclear test over the Pacific Ocean, but held back its plans to avoid provoking a lot of nations and affecting shipping and aircraft operations in the area.
-Since September, North Korea has not fired any weapon and Cho is hopeful that this hiatus could open opportunities for dialogue between interested parties.
+The country threatened to conduct another nuclear test over the Pacific Ocean but held back its plans to avoid provoking a lot of nations and affecting shipping and aircraft operations in the area.
+Since September, North Korea has not fired any weapons, and Cho is hopeful that this hiatus could open opportunities for dialogue between interested parties.

 Cho explained that North Korea may have ceased the tests due to practical reasons.
 For one, winters in North Korea tend to be more hostile, which makes it more difficult to test missiles.
 The North may also need more time to advance its nuclear and missile programs in order to conduct further tests.